FRYSTAT HUNTING CASTLE

 9 - Lottyhaus as the former Burgrave's House with the former Castle Gate.
 From left: corner of the watchtower, the ducal wing of the castle, the gate, the Burgrave's House with stables and the burgher's house

-The Lottyhaus castle stables now house the National Gallery
+The castle stables of the Burgrave-Lottyhaus are now the National Gallery

-The Lottyhaus castle stables now house the National Gallery
+The castle stables of the Burgrave-Lottyhaus are now the National Gallery

 10 - CASTLE